 Seafile server consists of following components:

 - Seahub (django)：the web frontend.
 Seafile server package contains a light-weight Python HTTP server gunicorn that serves the website.
 By default, Seahub runs as an application within gunicorn.
-You can also configure Seahub to run under fast-cgi mode, behind Nginx or Apache.
+You can also configure Seahub to run under WSGI mode behind Nginx or Apache.
 This is recommended for production setups.

 - Seafile server (

 seaf-server)：data service daemon, handles raw file upload, download and synchronization.
 Seafile server by default listens on port 8082.
 You can configure Nginx/Apache to proxy traffic to the local 8082 port.